-Neha Tayal has a range of experience working on mixed-use masterplans, urban extensions, town centre strategies, design codes and guidelines.
-She has been involved in award-winning regeneration projects and, as a Public Practice Associate, is currently exploring the statutory development management process in the public sector.
-Neha is a guest tutor at the Bartlett School of Planning, a Design Council expert and a contributing member of other design review panels, including Urban Design London.
+Neha Tayal is a trained architect, with 17 years' delivery experience of mixed-use masterplans, garden communities, urban extensions, town centre strategies, design codes and guidelines.
+At Arcadis, she steers a number of complex regeneration projects through the statutory development management process, delivering high-quality outcomes for local authorities.
+Neha is a guest tutor at the Bartlett School of Planning, and a contributing member of several design review panels, including the Haringey Quality Review Panel.

-www.havering.gov.uk
+www.arcadis.com